piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 For more information on the above settings, see the [PostgreSQL documentation on recovery target settings](https://www.postgresql.org/docs/current/static/runtime-config-wal.html#RUNTIME-CONFIG-WAL-RECOVERY-TARGET).

+### Standby mode option

 Barman 2.4 also adds the `--standby-mode` option for the recover command which, if specified, properly configures the recovered instance as a standby by creating a `standby.signal` file (from PostgreSQL versions lower than 12), or by adding `standby_mode = on` to the generated recovery configuration.

-More information on Postgresql *standby mode* is available in the official documentation:
+For more information on PostgreSQL standby mode, see the official documentation:

 -   For Postgres 11 and lower versions [in the standby section of PostgreSQL documentation](https://www.postgresql.org/docs/11/standby-settings.html).
 -   For PostgreSQL 12 and greater versions [in the replication section of PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-replication.html#RUNTIME-CONFIG-REPLICATION-STANDBY).

 !!!Important
-    When `--standby-mode` is used during recovery is necessary for the user to modify the configuration of the recovered instance, allowing the recovered server to connect to the primary once the WAL files replication from Barman is successfully completed.
-If the recovered instance version is 11 or lower this is achieved by adding the `primary_conninfo` parameter to the `recovery.conf` file.
-If the recovered instance version is 12 or greater, the `primary_conninfo` parameter needs to be added to the `postgresql.conf` file.
+    When `--standby-mode` is used during recovery it's necessary to modify the configuration of the recovered instance, allowing the recovered server to connect to the primary once the WAL file replication from Barman is successfully completed.

+    If the recovered instance is PostgreSQL version 11 or lower, this is achieved by adding the `primary_conninfo` parameter to the `recovery.conf` file.

+    If the recovered instance is PostgreSQL version 12 or greater, the `primary_conninfo` parameter needs to be added to the `postgresql.conf` file.

 ## Fetching WALs from the Barman server